Young0222/GZL/README.md

 3. Parameter ![4](http://latex.codecogs.com/svg.latex?\alpha): Using 0.0 and 1.0 bring better results than others.

-For other dataset, their conclusions are similar to Cora, e.g., using a learning rate of 1e-5 is a good choice for GZL on CS, using a weight decay of 1e-5 bring better results than other choices.
+For other datasets, their conclusions are similar to Cora, e.g., using a learning rate of 1e-5 is a good choice for GZL on CS, using a weight decay of 1e-5 brings better results than other choices.

 | **Learning rate** | **Weight decay** |**![4](http://latex.codecogs.com/svg.latex?\alpha)** |